 B.L. – Sr. Director for San Jose Development Teams

 During his 7 years as a team co-leader at CNN, Michael spearheaded the initial adoption of Scrum and then Kanban within the organization.
 Later transitioning to Enterprise Agile Coach and Turner-wide internal champion, Michael co-founded the Turner Agile User Group and worked to expand agile throughout Turner Broadcasting worldwide.

-Prior to joining CNN, Michael was principal of Mercury Software, Inc., a software contracting company he founded in 1989.
-Michael specifically set out to build an organization that could routinely produce high quality commercial software on a fixed fee, guaranteed schedule basis.
-He achieved this by employing advanced software engineering processes and methodologies, hiring the right people, and then empowering them to reach their potential.
+As principal of his own software development company for 10 years, Michael built an organization that routinely produced high quality commercial software on a fixed-fee, guaranteed-schedule basis.
+He achieved this by employing advanced software engineering processes and methodologies, hiring the right people, and then empowering them to realize their own greatness.